hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -copyFromLocal <localsrc> URI`

-Similar to put command, except that the source is restricted to a local file reference.
+Similar to the `fs -put` command, except that the source is restricted to a local file reference.

 Options:

+* `-p` : Preserves access and modification times, ownership and the permissions.
+(assuming the permissions can be propagated across filesystems)
-* The -f option will overwrite the destination if it already exists.
+* `-f` : Overwrites the destination if it already exists.
+* `-l` : Allow DataNode to lazily persist the file to disk, Forces a replication factor of 1.
+This flag will result in reduced durability.
+Use with care.
+* `-d` : Skip creation of temporary file with the suffix `._COPYING_`.

 copyToLocal
 -----------